Iqrakhan30/Fake-News-Detection/README.md

 ## Feedback Application

-## Project Overview
+# Project Overview
 The **Feedback Application** is a responsive and interactive web-based platform designed to collect and display user feedback effectively.
-It allows users to rate services, submit comments and categorize their feedback as General, Bug Report, Feature Request, or Suggestion.
+It allows users to rate services, submit comments and categorize their feedback as General, Bug Report, Feature Request, or Suggestion

 This project is built using **HTML**, **Tailwind CSS**, and **JavaScript**, showcasing modern front-end development practices such as dynamic DOM manipulation, responsive design, and event-driven interactivity.